-190. The VI's Sanctions regime provides for and enables the relevant authorities to take the necessary action (among others) to freeze the funds of designated persons and entities.
-Failure to comply with restrictions and prohibitions in relation to sanctions imposed under the Statutory Instruments (as extended to VI and modified by relevant OICs) applicable to the VI and CTA and PFPA constitutes an offence which may result in the imposition of penalties or imprisonment when a conviction is secured.
+- 167. The VI's Sanctions regime provides for and enables the relevant authorities to take the necessary action to (among others) freeze the funds of designated persons and entities.
+Failure to comply with restrictions and prohibitions in relation to sanctions imposed under the relevant OICs applicable to the VI constitutes an offence which may result in the imposition of penalties or imprisonment when a conviction is secured. - 168.
+In the VI, the Governor has overarching responsibility for the enforcement of SAMLA and OICs and to ensure compliance by relevant entities.

-- 191. In the VI, the Governor has overarching responsibility for the enforcement of SAMLA and OICs and to ensure compliance by relevant entities. - 192.
-As supervisory authorities, the FIA and the FSC are responsible for monitoring the compliance of relevant institutions, businesses, and professions under their supervision to ensure that they meet the requirements under the AMLTFCOP60 and any other relevant applicable legislation.
-In this regard, such entities are required to have an effective system of internal controls which provides appropriate policies, processes and procedures to ensure compliance with sanctions obligations and which forestall and prevent risks associated with ML, TF and PF under the targeted financial sanctions regime. - 193.
+- 169. As supervisory authorities, the FIA and the FSC are responsible for monitoring the compliance of relevant institutions, businesses, and professions under their supervision to ensure that they meet the requirements under the AMLTFCOP and any other relevant applicable legislation.
+In this regard, such entities are required to have an effective system of internal controls which provides appropriate policies, processes and procedures to ensure compliance with sanctions obligations and which forestall and prevent risks associated with ML,TF and PF under the targeted financial sanctions regime. - 170.
 Section 1A of the PCCA and section 4 the FIA Act 2003, as amended, requires the FIA to monitor compliance with anti-terrorism financing and anti-proliferation financing regulations.
-Pursuant to section 38(2) of the PFPA, the FIA also has responsibility for giving directions where actions are to be taken in respect of TFS relating to PF. - 194.
+Pursuant to section 5 of the PFPA, the FIA also has responsibility for giving directions where actions are to be taken in respect of TFS relating to PF. - 171.
 The PCCA also gives the FSC and the FIA the power to impose administrative penalties for non-compliance of the provisions of the AMLTFCOP including breach of targeted financial sanctions, and/or failure to submit a report in the proper form.